bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+    - I would describe accessibility as HTML being the foundation, CSS being the styling, and JavaScript being the action.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    - To make sure a website is accessible, a website needs to have a responsive design to accomodate all device sizes, images need to have alt text, and all links needs to be functional.
 3. How would you explain the concept of a variable to someone new to programming?
+    - I would describe the concept of a variable to someone new to programming as a primitive object that needs to perform a specific action.
 4. What is the purpose of using functions in code?
+    - The purpose of using functions in code is to perfom specific actions.
 5. How do you access a key inside of an object inside of an array?
+    - To access a key use the map property.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.